andrivet/ZX81-Debugger/README.md

 The Extension is ready, and you can start to write, compile and debug your programs.
 Look at the [Walkthrough](./docs/walkthrough.md) to see how to use ZX81-Debugger.

+# Assembler

+The ZX81 Debugger uses the [Z80 Assembler in Typescript Library](https://github.com/andrivet/z80-assembler).
+For more information about the assembly language supported, [see its documentation](https://github.com/andrivet/z80-assembler/docs/assembly.md).

 # Limitations

 * It supports only programs written in Z80 assembly language.
 There is no support for BASIC programs.